Planning-Driven Programming: A Large Language Model Programming Workflow: Workflow Structure

 \section{Workflow Structure}

 In this section, we first detail the two phases of LPW separately and then elaborate on the iterative update strategies used in each phase.

 \textbf{Solution Generation}.
 Figure \ref{workflow_solution_generation} displays the overall workflow of the solution generation phase in LPW (part (a)), with an example programming problem for illustration (part (b)).
-LPW leverages the self-planning approach introduced by \cite{jiang2023self} to abstract and decompose the problem description $Q$ into a strategic and adaptable plan $\Pi$ at the start of the solution generation phase.
+LPW leverages the self-planning approach introduced by \citet{jiang2023self} to abstract and decompose the problem description $Q$ into a strategic and adaptable plan $\Pi$ at the start of the solution generation phase.

 For a problem in HumanEval described by block (1) in Figure \ref{workflow_solution_generation}, its example solution plan is illustrated at block (3).
 However, the LLM-generated plan $\Pi$ may occasionally be incorrect, misguiding subsequent program generation.
 To avoid this, LPW queries the LLM to verify $\Pi$ against all visible tests $T_v$.
 The LLM-responded plan verification $\mathcal{A}(\Pi, T_v)$ delivers a step-by-step analysis, including all intermediate results and final derived outputs for all visible tests $T_v$ based on $\Pi$.
-For each $t_v \in T_v$, its verification $\mathcal{A}(\Pi, \{t_v\})$ compares the derived output $t_v^{o^\prime}$ with the ground-truth output $t_v^o$ to assess the correctness of $\Pi$, as outlined at block 4 in Figure \ref{workflow_solution_generation}.
+For each $t_v \in T_v$, its verification $\mathcal{A}(\Pi, \{t_v\})$ compares the derived output $t_v^{o^\prime}$ with the ground-truth output $t_v^o$ to assess the correctness of $\Pi$, as outlined at block 4.
 If $\Pi$ is successfully verified on all visible tests, where in $\mathcal{A}(\Pi, T_v)$, $t_v^{o^\prime}=t_v^o, \forall t_v\in T_v$, then the plan verification $\mathcal{A}(\Pi, T_v)$ is reviewed by the LLM again to ensure the accuracy of all intermediate results, since each intermediate step result is used in locating bugs and providing refinement suggestions when compared with the code runtime information on the failed visible test.
-If all intermediate outputs in $\mathcal{A}(\Pi, T_v)$ are validated as correct by the LLM as shown at block 5 in Figure \ref{workflow_solution_generation}, $\mathcal{A}(\Pi, T_v)$ is treated as the intended solution for $T_v$.
+If all intermediate outputs in $\mathcal{A}(\Pi, T_v)$ are validated as correct by the LLM as shown at block 5, $\mathcal{A}(\Pi, T_v)$ is treated as the intended solution for $T_v$.
 The plan $\Pi$ and its verification $\mathcal{A}(\Pi, T_v)$ serve as the output of the solution generation phase, guiding code development and refinements in the code implementation phase.